 I have been saving my daughters school papers since she started preschool at age 3 and she is now 8.
 I make sure the papers are dated and punch holes in them and then place them in a three ring binder.
 For larger art projects or those items you can't put in a binder I put them in a box/plastic container that fits under the bed.
-The binders fit on one of her bookshelves or they could also be stored in a box/plastic container under the bed.

 other than art work, maybe she is fearful that she needs these papers...if that is the case, get the teacher to tell her that she only needs to keep them from one report card to the next.
 Teachers are always right at her age.

 I keep my grand daughters that way, because I have had several instances where the teacher claimed she did not turn in her work, as there was no grade in the lesson book.
 I found out what she was supposedly missing and located the papers and turned them in myself.

 Once you are an adult, you know this fact, or should